suncoast-devs/handbook/lessons/front-end-safari/layout.md

 ```

 This is great, but we see that the elements are not in the center.
 Because we
-have left margin on the very first item we are beginning `1rem` of space from
+have left margin on the very first item, we are beginning `1rem` of space from
 the center.

 To solve this we could put a class on this item and _remove_ the margin.
 However, we can strive to avoid adding specific classes when existing CSS
 techniques can help.

-To address all the elements _except_ the first element we can use a
+To address all the elements _except_ the first element, we can use a
-`pseudo-selector`
+`pseudo-selector`.

 ```css
 header li:not(:first-child) {